 Cynthia is planning a presentation on heat pumps in December and has created a Google Groups doc to collect contact info for people interested in heat pumps.
 Cynthia mentioned that some of the presentations are not that good and that the presenter she liked costs $600 to appear in person.
 Dan suggested looking on You Tube for good presentations.
 Need to help people adjust expectations as contractors are already backed up.
 The plus side is that the federal and state incentives should get clarified and will be improved by Jan.
 2023.

-Tom posed a number of questions that a heat pump presentation should address:
+Tom and other Committee members posed a number of questions that a heat pump presentation should address:

 What companies are in the area?